+22 Jesus went through towns and villages, teaching as he went,
-Jesus went through towns and villages, teaching as he went, 22 and making his way towards Jerusalem.
-"Master," someone 23 asked, "are there but few in the path of salvation?"
-And Jesus answered, "Strive to go in by the small door.
-Many, I tell you, will seek to go in, but they will not be able, when once the master of the house has got up and shut the door, while you begin to say, as you stand outside and knock, 'Sir, open the door for us.'
-His answer will be - 'I do not know where you come from.'

-Then you will begin to say 'We have eaten and drunk in your presence, and you have taught in our streets,' and his reply will be - 'I do not know where you come from.
-Leave my presence, all you who are living in wickedness.'
-There, there will be weeping and grinding of teeth, when you see Abraham, Isaac, and Jacob, and all the prophets, in the kingdom of God, while you yourselves are being driven outside.
-People will come from East and West, and from North and South, and take their places at the banquet in the kingdom of God.
-There are some who are last now who will then be first, and some who are first now who will then be last!"

-Just then some Pharisees came up to Jesus and said, "Go away 31 and leave this place, for Herod wants to kill you."
-But Jesus 32 answered, "Go and say to that fox 'Look you, I am driving out demons and will be completing cures today and tomorrow, and on the third day I will have done.'
+- 23 and making his way towards Jerusalem.
+'Master,' someone asked, 'are there but few in the path of salvation?'
+And Jesus - 24 answered, 'Strive to go in by the narrow door.
+Many, I tell you, - 25 will seek to go in, but they will not be able, when once the master of the house has got up and shut the door, while you begin to say, as you stand outside and knock, "Sir, open the door for us."
+His answer will be - "I do not know where you - 26 come from."
+Then you will begin to say "We have eaten and drunk in your presence, and you have taught in our streets," - 27 and his reply will be "I do not know where you come from.
+Leave my presence, all you who are living in wickedness." - 28 There, there will be weeping and grinding of teeth, when you see Abraham, Isaac, and Jacob, and all the prophets, in the kingdom of God, while you yourselves are being driven - 29 outside.
+People will come from East and West, and from North and South, and take their places at the banquet in the kingdom - 30 of God.
+There are some who are last now who will then be first, and some who are first now who will then be last!' - 31 Just then some Pharisees came up to Jesus and said, 'Go away - 32 and leave this place, for Herod wants to kill you.'
+But Jesus answered, 'Go and say to that fox "Look you, I am driving out demons and will be completing cures today and tomorrow, and - 33 on the third day I will have done."
 But today and tomorrow and the day after I must go on my way, because it cannot be that a prophet should meet his end outside Jerusalem.
 Jerusalem!
 Jerusalem!
-You who slays the prophets and stones the messengers sent to you - Oh, how often have I wished to gather your children around me, as a hen takes her brood under her wings, and you would not come!
+You who slays the prophets and stones the messengers sent to you - Oh, how often have I wished to gather your children round me, as a hen takes her brood under her wings, and you would not come!
 Verily your house is left to you desolate!
 And never, I tell you, will you see me, until you say -

-'Blessed is He who comes in the name of the Lord.'"
+"Blessed is He who comes in the name of the Lord.""